Well, friends. It’s officially 2021!!!

 And we had our usual quiet Christmas morning celebration with cinnamon rolls for breakfast and presents afterwards.

 We had a steak dinner later on that day, and we were able to see Paul’s mom, which was really nice.
-She and David played double solitaire, and Caroline showed off her knitting (a new skill she has taught herself — I’ll have to get a picture of the cardigan she made!)
+She and D played double solitaire, and C showed off her knitting (a new skill she has taught herself — I’ll have to get a picture of the cardigan she made!)

 And then we rung in the New Year last night at about 9PM with chocolate fondue and champagne.
 We watched some of New Year’s Rockin’ Eve before giving up on that and going to bed.